 Some postal customers are receiving bogus emails about a package delivery or online postage charges.
 Don't click on the link, open the attachment, or print a label!
 Read more about this scam.

 Some customers have paid up to $40 for a change of address on websites that appear to be linked with the Postal Service but are not--and in some cases the change is never made.
 Postal Inspectors warn customers, "The Postal Service is not affiliated with the businesses that own these sites.
 To ensure the best service, use www.usps.com.
 Read more about this scam.

 An estimated 1.7 million Web sites already have been created for fake Japan charities.
 Postal Inspectors warn: Be sure to choose a legitimate charity—not one set up for the sole purpose of bilking the public.
 Read more about this scam.

-Chief Postal Inspector Guy Cottrell was appointed barely one month ago, but fraudsters who relied on fake endorsements by former Chief Postal Inspector William R. Gilligan obviously stay tuned to the Postal Inspection Service Web site, which named a new agency head in August.
+When Chief Postal Inspector Guy Cottrell was first appointed, fraudsters who relied on fake endorsements by former Chief Postal Inspector William R. Gilligan obviously stay tuned to the Postal Inspection Service Web site, which named a new agency head in August.
 Read more about this scam.

 $6.5 Million ATM Card?
 Return to Sender!